 Located within the nearby Navajo nation reservation is Antelope Canyon, a geographical oddity called a slot canyon that has become a magnet for professional and amateur photographers from around the world coming to capture the ethereal shafts of light that make the undulating rock walls shimmer and glow.
 There are three outfitters in Page, as well as another at the Tribal Park entrance that will take you through one of the most photographed spots in the Southwest.

-For further flung adventure, 20 miles outside of town, the natural wonders emerge all around the desert landscape – Grand Staircase Escalante National Monument is a many-facetted jewel with fantastic rock formations created by the Escalante river, stretching from Bryce Canyon through Zion National Park and finally Grand Canyon National Park.
+For more adventure, 20 miles outside of town, the natural wonders emerge all around the desert landscape – Grand Staircase Escalante National Monument is a multi-faceted jewel with fantastic rock formations created by the Escalante River, stretching from Bryce Canyon through Zion National Park and finally Grand Canyon National Park.
 Featuring plateaus, rivers, wonderous canyons and sights that will make your jaw go slack.

 Page, while cozy, is young, with an average age of 33-40 years old.
 This youthful spirit ensures that adventures can be found in town as well.
 Sanderson’s Into the Grand is part restaurant, serving unique Navajo tacos, and part museum with indigenous dances performed and a Colorado river rafting exhibit.
 This is a #1 rated destination of Trip Advisor, so reservations are strongly recommended.